kadengriffith/kbrew_hypertxt/README.md

 Hypertxt is an HTML generator written in JavaScript.

-This package is meant to simplify generating web pages with dynamic data tith the intent to then serve those pages to the client.
+This package is meant to simplify generating web pages with dynamic data.

 * FontAwesome icons included.